BrunoAzzi/js-dump-tools/README.md

 - csv - json converter;
 - dump test;
 - dump clean;
+  - filter the dumps to have the same date interval ✅
 - diff reports;
 - html reports exporter;
 - jenkins publisher;

 ### What could have in the report:
  - Total of orders;
-  - Quantity of orders;
+  - Quantity of orders; ✅
-  - Value of Orders;
+  - Amount of Orders;
  - Diference between orders;
+  - Diference of amount;
-  - Diference of values;
+  - Diference of quantity; ✅